GeoNodeUserGroup-DE/geonode-dev-datapackage/docs/UPDATE.md

 ### Update Development Setup

-After updating all subcomponents, make sure to update all submodules:
+After updating all subcomponents, make sure to update all available submodules, like

 - `geonode-mapstore-client`
 - `externalapplications`